-coal prices have recently spiked in China, and observed fluctuations in price have reached at least 60 percent during the last few years.
-In the face of such experience, it is unrealistic to assume that coal prices will only fluctuate 10 percent from the base case over the ten-year project period.
+The PDD's sensitivity analysis does not account for reasonable variations in the price of coal.
+It limits its analysis to the minimum range of analysis of +/- 10 percent, despite the fact that coal prices have recently spiked in China, 69 and observed fluctuations in price have reached at least 60 percent during the last few years.
+70 Moreover, this project will rely on imported coal, 71 which has been especially volatile in recent years.
+Asian coal markets generally are increasingly subject to greater price volatility due to surging demand and a high correlation with oil prices.
+72 In the face of such experience, it is unrealistic to assume that coal prices will only fluctuate 10 percent from the base case over the ten-year project period.
 A rigorous market analysis, of the kind a company would have to conduct consistent with its fiduciary obligations, would therefore include a much broader coal price sensitivity analysis.

 At a certain coal price, ultra-supercritical technology will surpass supercritical as the most financially or economically attractive alternative.
-The Additionality Tool requires that the sensitivity analysis determine if this "switching price" will occur within a "realistic range of assumptions."
-It further requires the DOE to independently assess "the probability of the occurrence of this scenario in comparison to the likelihood of the assumptions in the presented investment analysis...."
-Given the razor thin cost differential between the LCOE for the project activity and the supercritical alternative (0.00062 Euro/kWh), a proper analysis undoubtedly would have shown that the "switching price" will occur within a "realistic range of assumptions."
+The Additionality Tool requires that the sensitivity analysis determine if this "switching price" will occur within a "realistic range of assumptions."73 It further requires the DOE to independently assess "the probability of the occurrence of this scenario in comparison to the likelihood of the assumptions in the presented investment analysis..."74 Given the razor thin cost differential between the LCOE for the project activity and the supercritical alternative (0.00077 Euro/kWh), 75 a proper analysis undoubtedly would have shown that the "switching price" will occur within a "realistic range of assumptions."